Spagettileg/student-dash/README.md

 ***

 ### Prerequisite
-This software has been designed to run on Chrome, Edge, Firefox, Safari, Opera & Internet Explorer.
+This software has been designed to run on Chrome, Edge, Firefox, Safari & Opera.
+Internet Explorer is no longer a preferred web browser and is out of scope for this project.

 ***